Personal Injury Attorney Fees, Case Costs, and Referrals – PI

 • Contingent Legal Fees level the playing field.
 They allow injured persons access to good lawyers.

-Limits on Attorney Fees.
-Average Attorney Fees in L&I Cases
+Limits on Attorney Fees in Personal Injury Cases

 • The time and labor required, the novelty and difficulty of the questions involved, and the skill requisite to perform the legal service properly;